 LaKeisha Gantt

 Dr. LaKeisha Gantt is a licensed psychologist, assistant professor of psychology at Piedmont College, and member of the Athens-Clarke County Board of Education.
 Dr. Gantt earned her Bachelor of Science in Psychology from Mercer University and both her Master of Education in Counseling and her Doctorate in Counseling Psychology from the University of Georgia.
-In addition to providing counseling services to diverse communities, Dr. Gantt advocates on issues at the intersection of education, psychology, and multiculturalism.
+In addition to providing counseling services to diverse communities, she advocates on issues at the intersection of education, psychology, and multiculturalism.
+In her talk, Dr. Gantt invites us to look inward in order to better engage in conversations about race.

 Matt Stevens

 Matt Stevens is the vice president of strategic impact at Creature Comforts Brewing Company.
 Stevens holds a Bachelor of Arts in Drama and a Master of Public Administration from the University of Georgia, as well as a Master of Science in Film Studies from the University of Edinburgh.
-An advocate for effective altruism, Stevens believes every citizen should have a plan to support the city they love and devotes his career to simplifying service in a complex world.
+An advocate for effective altruism, Matt believes every citizen should have a plan to support the city they love and devotes his career to simplifying service in a complex world.
+In his talk, he explores how making service simple can impact the cities we love.

 John Jardin

 John Jardin is a fourth-year undergraduate pursuing a Bachelor of Arts in Public Relations with minors in Theatre and English.
-Jardin currently serves as a Student Government Association First Year Forum Peer Leader.
-In his talk, John will explore how implementing LGBT curriculum in K-12 public schools can combat systemic homophobia and cultivate safe spaces for LGBT youth.
+He currently serves as a Student Government Association First Year Forum Peer Leader.
+In his talk, he examines how implementing LGBTQ inclusive curriculum in K-12 public schools can combat systemic homophobia and cultivate safe spaces for LGBTQ youth.

 Tot Keller

 Taylor ‘Tot’ Keller recently graduated with a Bachelor of Arts in Advertising and a certificate in New Media from the Grady College of Journalism and Mass Communication.
 After years of struggling with her health, she was diagnosed with Polycystic Ovarian Syndrome (PCOS), a leading cause of hormonal issues in women.
-In her talk, Keller fosters awareness, understanding, and community for those affected by this under-researched disorder.
+In her talk, she fosters awareness, understanding, and community for those affected by this under-researched disorder and illuminates the barriers to diagnosis that commonly affect individuals with Polycystic Ovarian Syndrome, or PCOS.

 Sam Spellicy

-Samantha Spellicy recently graduated with a PhD in Neuroscience from the University of Georgia’s Regenerative Bioscience Center and has since returned to clinical training as an MD student at the Medical College of Georgia.
+Dr. Samantha Spellicy recently graduated with a PhD in Neuroscience from the Regenerative Bioscience Center and has since returned to clinical training as an MD student at the Medical College of Georgia.
 Her PhD research focuses on stroke rehabilitation and therapeutic development.
-In her talk, Spellicy explores the journey pharmaceuticals take from the bench to the bedside.
+In her talk, Dr. Spellicy explores the trouble and triumphs pharmaceuticals face in their journey from the bench to the bedside.

 Alton Standifer